alex1115alex/NBA_Analyzer/README.txt

+Note:
+This program pulls data from TeamRankings.com.
+The parser will break if they change their website layout, so there's no guarantee this program will work after it was last used (April 2019).

-On MacOS compile with:
+On Linux or MacOS compile with:
 ./COMPILE

-Idk about windows.
+It's untested on Windows.

 //////////////////////////
 //   Things to add      //